KanishkaDeveloper/Terminal-Snake-Xenzia/README.md

 Gameplay Overview:
 1. The game starts with a menu interface
-2. Navigate menus using arrow keys
+2. Navigate menus using UP_ARROW and DOWN_ARROW
 3. Press ENTER to select an option

 How to Play the Game: